yonkahlon/Zenject/README.md

 * Run
 * Observe unity console for output

 The CompositionRoot MonoBehaviour is the entry point of the application, where Zenject sets up all the various dependencies before kicking off your scene.
 To add content to your Zenject scene, you need to write what is referred to in Zenject as an 'Installer', which declares all the dependencies used in your scene and their relationships with each other.
+If the above doesn't make sense to you yet, keep reading!

 ## <a id="binding"></a>Binding